Contents

 18. It’s a bird’s kingdom with more than 500 species

 Wildlife views could not be to your taste while on safari.
-Maybe you don’t like to see the lion killing the innocent antelope, though is the law of nature.
+Maybe you don’t like to see the lion killing the innocent antelope, though it is the law of nature.

 Ngorongoro Crater offers you the other best option to enjoy your trip in Tanzania.

-With over 500 bird species you can spend a whole day watching and listening to different sounds of birds within the crater rim.
+With over 500 bird species, you can spend a whole day watching and listening to different sounds of birds within the crater rim.

 From Ostrich to little sunbird or the Marshal Eagle.